-Ahead of the assessment our Assessment Managers will share the child's paper-based assessment document and any information provided by the local authority with the Head of school or service as well as the SENCo.
-Responsibility for this process is delegated to the Headteacher/Head of Service, SENCo and Assessment Managers who will read the documents, précis key issues such as classroom behaviour, social interactions and learning needs.
+Ahead of the assessment our Assessment Managers will share the child's paper-based assessment document and any information provided by the local authority with the Head of school or service to share with senior members of the team.
+They will read the documents, précis key issues such as classroom behaviour, social interactions and learning needs prior to assessment.

 Following the assessment our Assessment Manager will complete a Pupil Assessment Report (PAR) and share with the Head of School or Service within one working day.
-Unless new information indicates a change in need that requires review to that school or service, we will arrange a start date and induction plan to be sent to the local authority and parent/carer within two working days.
+Unless new information indicates a change in need that requires review to that school or service, we will arrange a start date and induction plan to be sent to the local authority and parent/carer.